canonical/lxd/doc/api-extensions.md

 ## `event_lifecycle_requestor_address`

-Adds a new address field to life-cycle requestor.
+Adds a new address field to `lifecycle` requestor.

 ## `resources_gpu_usb`